Panzerschrek/U-00DC-Sprache/README.md

 ### How to build
 * Install boost (version 1.60.0 used).
-* Install llvm (llvm 3.7.1 used in this project).
+* Download llvm (llvm 3.7.1 used in this project).
 * Set path to your llvm installation in CmakeLists.txt.
-* Run Cmake and generate project for your favorite IDE or build system.
+* Run cmake for source/CMakeLists.txt and generate project for your favorite IDE or build system.
+You must set paths to boost and llvm in cmake arguments.

+### How to build QCreator plugin
+* Download QtCreator.
+* Download QtCreator sources.
+* Run qmake for qt_creator_plugin/usprace.pro.
+You must set path to QtCreator sources and bianries in qmake arguments.

 ### Authors
 Copyright © 2016-2019 Artöm "Panzerscrek" Kunz.